soukoku/ntwain/README.md

 --------------------------------------
 By default NTwain will use the newer [data source manager](http://sourceforge.net/projects/twain-dsm/files/TWAIN%20DSM%202%20Win/)
 (twaindsm.dll) if available.
 To override this behavior set the PlatformInfo's PreferNewDSM flag to false.
-Some older sources does not work with the newer dsm so it's necessary to set it.
+This is necessary due to some older sources that do not work with the newer dsm.

 ```
 #!c#